jbryanx/yape-app-nodejs-codechallenge/README.md

 ## Architecture
 Microservices architecture, where a financial transaction triggers validation through an anti-fraud microservice, seamlessly updating its status based on a defined rule set.
 Transactions exceeding 1000 are automatically rejected, ensuring a dynamic and secure system with statuses of pending, approved, or rejected.

-### Transaction Microservice
+### Transactions Microservice
 - createTransaction(transactionDetails):  Initiates a new financial transaction with the provided details.
-- updateTransaction(transactionId, newStatus): Updates the status of a transaction based on the result of anti-fraud validation.
+- updateTransactionStatus(transactionId, newStatus): Updates the status of a transaction based on the result of anti-fraud validation.
 - getTransactionStatus(transactionId): Retrieves the current status of a given transaction.

 ### Anti-fraud Microservice
 - validateTransaction(transactionDetails): Performs anti-fraud checks on the transaction.

-### Kafka

 ## Tech stack
 - Server: NodeJS v.16.17.0